Economy of the Philippines: Mining and extraction

-The Philippines have a significant potential in solar energy, however, as of 2021 most of the domestically produced electricity is still based on fossil fuel resources, coal in particular.
-The future development of solar power and the phase-out of fossil fuels will depend on strong and effective renewable energy governance, improving regulatory and fiscal policies, facilitating market entry for renewable energy investors and active cooperation with international organizations.

-On November 15, 2022, the renewable energy sector has been granted to operate in 100% foreign ownership from the current 40% cap to allow the entry of foreign capital to RE industries as the Department of Energy are targeting the renewable energy's share in the country's power generation mix from the current 22 to 35 percent by 2030 and 50 percent by 2040.
-The Board of Investments (BOI) said it approved a $6.61 billion offshore wind energy project of Danish RE company Copenhagen Energy A/S and PetroGreen Energy Corp.
-As of 2022, the share of RE in the energy mix was at 22.8%.

 Offshoring and outsourcing

 Business process outsourcing (BPO) and the call center industry contribute to the Philippines' economic growth resulting in investment status upgrades from credit ratings agencies such as Fitch and S&P. In 2008, the Philippines has surpassed India as the world leader in business process outsourcing (BPO).
-The industry generated 100,000 jobs, and total revenues were placed at $960 million for 2005.
+The industry generated 100,000 jobs, and total revenues were placed at US$960 million for 2005.
 In 2011, BPO sector employment ballooned to over 700,000 people and is contributing to a growing middle class; this increased to around 1.3 million employees by 2022.
-BPO facilities are concentrated in IT parks and centers in Economic Zones across the Philippines— mainly in Metro Manila and Cebu City although other regional areas such as Baguio, Bacolod, Cagayan de Oro, Clark Freeport Zone, Dagupan, Davao City, Dumaguete, Lipa, Iloilo City, and Naga City, Camarines Sur are now being promoted and developed for BPO operations.
+BPO facilities are concentrated in IT parks and centers in economic zones across the Philippines: Metro Manila, Metro Cebu, Metro Clark, Bacolod, Davao City, and Iloilo City; other areas with significant presence of the BPO industry include Baguio, Cagayan de Oro, Dasmariñas, Dumaguete, Lipa, Naga, and Santa Rosa, Laguna.
 The majority of the top ten BPO firms of the United States operate in the Philippines.

 Call centers began in the Philippines as plain providers of email response and managing services and is a major source of employment.
 Call center services include customer relations, ranging from travel services, technical support, education, customer care, financial services, online business to customer support, and online business-to-business support.
 The Philippines is considered as a location of choice due to its many outsourcing benefits such as less expensive operational and labor costs, the high proficiency in spoken English of a significant number of its people, and a highly educated labor pool.

 The growth in the BPO industry is promoted by the Philippine government.
 The industry is highlighted by the Philippines Development Plan as among the 10 high potential and priority development areas.
-To further entice investors, government programs include different incentives such as tax holidays, tax exemptions, and simplified export and import procedures.
+The government provides incentive programs such as tax holidays, tax exemptions, and simplified export and import procedures.
 Additionally, training is also available for BPO applicants.